-5.1 Where appropriate these are set out in the report and in the Business Plan.
+- 5.1 Where appropriate these are set out in the report and in the Business Plan.
 The Business Plan makes provision for partnership working with private architects.
-This will be done under the recognised Local Authority Building Control Partnership scheme.
+This will be done under the recognised Local Authority Building Control Partnership scheme. - 5.2 At its last meeting the Joint Committee approved the Partnership undertaking consultancy work under the powers of section 2 the Local Government Act 2000.